tylerdurden4285/RedditGroupManager/README.md

 # Reddit Group Manager
 A self hostable docker application that lets you make custom group lists of subreddits and post to them in bulk.
 It has a Rest API and scheduling feature also.
 Built in collaboration with Ai (yes I know boo right) but I've found it incredibly useful and want to share it here for public use.

+THIS README IS UNDER CONSTRUCTION.
+IF SOMETHING IS NOT CLEAR PLEASE CREATE AN ISSUE AND I WILL FIX IT.
+THANKS!

 TLDR (Aka: Get to the point, how do I install it?)
 1. copy the .env.example to .env and edit your values accordingly
 2. docker compose up --build -d